TIBCOSoftware/bw6-plugin-maven/Installer/Readme.txt

 f.
 The Project will be converted to Maven nature.
 Note The Workspace will index on clicking for the first time and may take some time.

-f.
-Right click on the Application Project, Go to Run options and Click "mvn build"

 g.
+Open Run/Debug Configurations.
+Create a new Maven Build.

+h.
+Under the Base directory choose add variable for Workspace location.
+The variable name is ${workspace_loc}

+i.
+In the Goal enter the Goal to be executed.
+The goal can be package, install, deploy etc.

+j.
 Select the goal as "package" for creating the EAR file.

-h.
-Select te goal as "install" for creating the EAR file and installing it to the bwadmin.
+k.
+Select te goal as "install" for creating the EAR file and installing it to local Maven Repository.